Ae3232/headless-cms/content/_index.md

 topSectionDescription: A new, simple and smart way to connect IT projects and IT talents from all over the world.
 Max cooperation flexibility, no unnecessary costs and administrative burden.
-videoSectionTitle: 'How CoTeams works? '
+videoSectionTitle: 'How CoTeams works '
 videoSectionDescriptionBold: 'CoTeams’ mission is to build a dynamic and transparent ecosystem where companies and independent IT teams/individual talents from all over the world find each other in a matter of minutes and collaborate on interesting challenges in a simple and effective way.
 In the CoTeams platform:'
 talentsTitle: For businesses
 talentsSubtitle: Why is CoTeams a better way to solve your IT tasks?
 talentsItemTitle1: Quick start